ORNL/VERTEX-CFD/docs/theory.md

 $$

 ### Laminar flow
 The laminar flow boundary condition sets a parabolic profile for the velocity in the wall normal direction.
-The input parameters are the average velocity amplitude $u_i^{avg}$, the coordinates of the two points on the circle which can be connected by a line that passes through the circle's center.
+The input parameters are the average velocity amplitude $$u_i^{avg}$$, the coordinates of the two points on the circle which can be connected by a line that passes through the circle's center.
 The resultant inlet velocity profiles can be calculated as follows:

 $$
 \begin{equation}